RakhithJK/dbeaver-dbeaver-wiki/Managing-Data-Formats.md

 The DBeaver formatting functions allow you to set up database locale and change datasource format settings.
 This feature can be very useful on database migration, for example.

-To change data format setting use option Window -> Preferences in main menu.
+To change data format settings use option Window -> Preferences in main menu.

 ![](images/ug/DataFormatting_Preferences.png)

-In the Preferences dialog box go to Database -> Editors -> DataEditor -> Data Formats
+In the Preferences dialog box go to Database -> Editors -> DataEditor -> Data Formats.

 ![](images/ug/Preferences_DataFormats.png)

-Or, in the **Database Navigator** area right-click a connection and select **Edit Connection** menu option.
+Or, in the [Database Navigator](https://github.com/dbeaver/dbeaver/wiki/Database-Navigator) right-click a connection and select **Edit Connection** menu option.

 ![](images/ug/Database_Navigator_Edit_Connection_menu_option.png)

-In the right area of the opened **Data formatting preferences** dialog window go to Result Sets -> Data Formatting, and select **Datasource settings** check box in the left area to customize the data format settings.
+In the right area of the opened **Data formatting preferences** dialog window go to Result Sets -> Data Formatting and select the **Datasource settings** check box in the left area to customize the data format settings.

 ![](images/ug/DataFormatting_DatasourceSsettings.png)